xtrnglc/01000396/PS7/Resources/Readme.txt

 	RESIZE THE FORM BY DRAGGING THE RIGHT BORDER TO THE RIGHT (MAKING IT BIGGER) GAME WILL NOT START OTHERWISE???

+	Shout out to Sahana, thanks for helping through the struggle

 11/11/2015
 	Program that creates a client that connects to a server to simulate a game similar to Agario.